 8 Minutes of reading

 HR skills: the new challenges of human resources

-The HR area has seen some profound shifts in recent years.
-Human resources professionals have been on the front line since the first months of the health crisis, and their central role within organisations is sure to continue.
-The 2019 Gartner Performance Management Benchmarking Survey reported that 81% of HR managers report having made changes to performance management.
+HR has seen some profound shifts in recent years.
+Human resources professionals have been on the front line since the first months of the health crisis, and their central role within organizations is sure to continue.
+HR departments face the consequences of lockdowns and restrictions: the implementation of a new approach to work in an organization (remote working, hybrid work).

 In 2021, more than 47 million workers quit their jobs, up from the record high of 42 million in 2019.

 HR departments, therefore, have the job of re-engaging employees to be able to retain them through efforts such as training and reskilling, as well as being able to negotiate fair salaries.
 In addition, successful onboarding processes are proving crucial to ensure that employees are effectively integrated into the company and brand loyalty begins from day one.